sinanbekar/umuttepe-hava-botu/README.md

 ## Installation

 umuttepe-hava-botu requires [Python](https://www.python.org) 3.8+ with dependencies to run.
-Also needed a Twitter Developer account.
+It needs a Twitter Developer account and a Redis service.

 Clone git repo